leshill/handlebars_assets/README.md

 # Compiling your Javascript templates in the asset pipeline

+## Precompiling

+`handlebars_assets` also works when you are precompiling your assets.
+If you are deploying to Heroku, be sure to read the [Rails guide](http://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets) and in your `config/application.rb` set:

+    config.assets.initialize_on_precompile = false

 ## Templates directory

-You should located your templates under `app/assets/templates`.
-In your Javascript manifest file, use `require_tree`
+You should locate your templates with your other assets, for example `app/assets/templates`.
+In your Javascript manifest file, use `require_tree` to pull in the templates

     //= require_tree ../templates